 - I come back downstairs for dinner and my evening pills and am back in bed by 7pm.
 My husband joins me upstairs and we watch TV together.
 We love our evenings.

 - I rarely leave the house aside from medical appointments but I have goals to get out more.
 I’m determined it will happen.
-I’m in the process of getting an electric wheelchair which is so exciting.

 All of the above is my normal routine unless……my stoma, whose name is Rudolph, becomes over active.
 I then have to manage changing my stoma appliance putting all best laid plans out to pasture. ( I have a permanent colostomy due to a severe rectal prolapse.
 A ‘colostomy’ is a stoma formed by bringing part of your colon (large bowel) out on to the surface of your abdomen).